-This research, which was conducted at all State Vocational Schools within the DKI Jakarta Provincial Education Office, aims to examine (a) the positive direct effect of self-efficacy (X1) on the performance (X4) of school principals, (b) the positive direct effect of job satisfaction (X2) on the performance (X4) of school principals, (c) the positive direct effect of perceptions about the position (X3) on the performance (X4) of school principals, (d) the positive direct effect of self-efficacy (X1) on job satisfaction (X2) of school principals, (e) positive direct effect of self-efficacy (X1) on perceptions about the position (X3) of school principals.
+This research, which was conducted at all State Vocational Schools within the DKI Jakarta Provincial Education Office, aims to examine (a) the positive direct effect of self-efficacy (X1) on the performance (X4) of school principals, (b) the positive direct effect of job satisfaction (X2) on the performance (X4) of school principals, (c) the positive direct effect of perceptions about the position (X3) on the performance (X4) of school principals, (d) the positive direct effect of self-efficacy (X1) on job satisfaction (X2) of school principals, (e) positive direct effect of self-efficacy (X1) on job satisfaction (X3) of school principals, (e) and the positive direct effect of self-efficacy (X1) on job satisfaction (X3) of school principals, (e) and the positive direct effect of self-efficacy (X1) on perceptions about the position (X3) of school principals.
 The method used is a survey method and causal techniques.

 The population in this study were all principals of State Vocational Schools in DKI Jakarta, totaling 61 school principals, and then used as a sampling frame.
-To determine the number of representative research samples, the Taro Yamane formula is used to obtain the validity of the generalization of the study population, with the formula $n = N/((N \times d2) + 1)$.
-Thus, the number of research samples is: $n = 61/(61 \times (0.10 \times 0.10) + 1) = 39 \approx 40$ school principals.
+To determine the number of representative research samples, the Taro Yamane formula is used to obtain the validity of the generalization of the study population, with the formula $n = N/((N \ge d2) + 1)$.
+Thus, the number of research samples is: $n = 61 / (61 \ge 0.10 \ge 0.10) + 1) = 39 \approx 40$ school principals.
 A total of 21 people in the sampling frame were determined as respondents for instrument testing.
 The technique used to collect all the research data is by distributing instruments in multiple-choice questionnaires.
 Path analysis statistical techniques were used at the significance level $\alpha = 0.05$ to test the statistical hypothesis.